 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Mercy’s goal is to provide you with the best care.
-For your health and safety, we have visitor hours and guidelines in place to help you, your family and your care team during your hospital stay.
+For your health and safety, we have visitor hours and guidelines in place to help you, your family and your care team during your hospital stay in St. Louis.
 Please take a few minutes to review this information with your loved ones.

 Our open visiting policy allows visitors 24/7 access, but please be aware of our patients who need rest.